SqORAM: Read-Optimized Sequential Write-Only Oblivious RAM: Evaluation

-{\bf Implementation.~} {\sys} has been implemented as kernel module device mapper, a Linux based framework for mapping blocks in logical volumes to physical blocks.
-The default cipher used for encryption is AES-CTR (256 bit) with individual per-block random IVs.
+The cipher used for encryption is AES-CTR (256 bit) with individual per-block random IVs.
 IVs are stored in a pre-allocated location on disk.
-Underlying hardware blocks are 512 bytes each and 8 adjacent hardware blocks constitute a {\sys} ``physical block''.
-Logical and physical block sizes are 4KB.
+Underlying hardware blocks are 512 bytes each and 8 adjacent hardware blocks constitute a ``physical block'' (4KB in size).

-{\bf Setup.~} Benchmarks were conducted on Linux boxes with Intel Core i7-3520M processors running at 2.90GHz and 6GB+ of DDR3 DRAM.
+\paragraph{Setup} Benchmarks were conducted on Linux boxes with Intel Core i7-3520M processors running at 2.90GHz and 4GB+ of DDR3 DRAM.
 The storage device of choice was a 1TB IBM 43W7622 SATA HDD running at 7200 RPM.
 The average seek time and rotational latency of the disk is 9ms and 4.17ms respectively.
 The data transfer rate is 300MB/s.

 {\sys} was built on a 256GB physical partition.
 Benchmarks were performed using FileBench version 1.4.9.1 on Ubuntu 14.04 LTS, kernel version 3.13.6.
-Results for HIVE-ORAM~\cite{hive} were collected by compiling the open source project~\cite{hive_proj} and running benchmarks with the same parameters.
-All tests were run multiple times and results collected with a 95\% confidence interval.
+Results for HIVE~\cite{hive} were collected by compiling the open source project~\cite{hive_proj}.
+We thank the authors of DataLair \cite{datalair} for providing their implementation.
+All tests were run multiple times with same parameters and results were collected with a 95\% confidence interval.

-{\bf Results.~} Tests were performed using the sequential and random read/write workload personalities of FileBench.
-Sequential accesses were measured over a 12GB file by performing individual 1MB sequential IOs.
-Using a file size twice the available DRAM (6GB here) eliminates caching effects.
+\paragraph{Results} Tests were performed using the sequential and random read/write workload personalities of FileBench.
+Sequential accesses were measured over a 8GB file by performing individual 1MB sequential IOs.
+Using a file size twice the size of the available DRAM (4GB here) eliminates caching effects.
 For random reads/writes, individual I/O sizes were reduced to 4KB.
-Table~\ref{throughput} compares the sequential and random read/write throughputs for {\sys} with HIVE-ORAM~\cite{hive} and dm-crypt, a commonly used linux device mapper for full disk encryption.
+Table~\ref{throughput_kernel} compares the sequential and random read/write throughputs for {\sys} with HIVE, DataLair and dm-crypt, a Linux device mapper for disk encryption.

-{\sys} is almost 50x faster over HIVE-ORAM~\cite{hive} for sequential reads and 100x faster for sequential writes.
-Random write performance for {\sys} and HIVE-ORAM~\cite{hive} are comparable while HIVE-ORAM~\cite{hive} peforms better for random reads as it features a read complexity of $\order{log_{\beta}N}$ compared to $\order{log_{\beta}^{2}N}$ for {\sys}.
-However, as discussed before, modern filesystems ensure locality sensitive data placement and thus rarely need to perform individual random data block reads.
-Moreover, even for a 1TB disk $log_{\beta}N = 4$ and therefore the average random read complexity is $log_{\beta}^{2}N/2 = 2 \times log_{\beta}N$.
+{\sys} is almost 105x faster than HIVE~\cite{hive} for sequential reads and 100x faster for sequential writes.
+Random write performance for {\sys} and HIVE~\cite{hive} are comparable while HIVE~\cite{hive} peforms better for random reads as it features a read complexity of $\O(\log_{\beta}N)$ compared to $\O(\log_{\beta}^{2}N)$ for {\sys}.